 Ramen mostly comprises of a rich soup base prepared by slow-boiling pork bones for several hours or even days.
 It can range widely from being soup-like to a thick gravy texture.
 A bowl of ramen may include sliced pork, nori, scallions, hard-boiled eggs, menma and so on.

+One popular Japanese food that is tough to make vegan-friendly, however, is sashimi.
 This is the delicate cousin of sushi and the two are often referred to interchangeably, but this dish is unique and different from sushi in many ways.
 The Japanese chefs regard this dish as their finest delicacy and the freshest or most high-quality fish are used for preparing it.

 A sashimi platter typically comprises of raw fish or seafood, finely sliced using a very sharp sashimi knife.
 The slices are beautifully arranged to create a visual art form, and it is served with side condiments like soy sauce, wasabi, and pickled ginger.